 wheels with no strings attached

 Need a car?
 Borrow a Zipcar!
-Virginia Tech has partnered with Zipcar to bring self–service, on–demand car sharing to the area this September.
+Virginia Tech has partnered with Zipcar to bring self–service, on–demand car sharing to the area.
 To use Zipcars, simply register as a member, reserve a car online or by phone, use your Zipcard to enter the car, and drive away.
 When you're done, return the car to the same location where you picked it up.

 As a member you get:

 Also, read more about the ZipcarU programs available for personal, individual, and departmental use here.